 6. Program Billing Regulations

-The Medicare, Medicaid, Tricare, and DOL billing regulations are the bane of many healthcare providers’ existence.
-Compliance is difficult (and expensive), and even minor flaws in providers’ compliance programs can lead to significant consequences.
+Medicare, Medicaid, Tricare, and DOL billing regulations are the bane of many healthcare providers’ existence.
+Compliance is difficult and expensive.
+Even minor flaws in providers’ compliance programs can lead to significant negative outcomes.
 Violations of program billing regulations are the impetus for many investigations under the False Claims Act and 18 U.S.C.
 1347.